avivsarig/ServerFileFinder/README.md

 1. Use command-line interface to run `npm run start`

+2. Type input starting with 'http://mock-server/' - full folder/file tree is available in 'Under the hood' section

 ## How to run the tests

 1. Use command-line interface to run `npm run test`